By Daniel Petkevich

 Ilumya is given via injection every three months and needs to be given by a healthcare provider.
 That is why it's covered by Part B rather than prescription drug coverage.

 Medicare Part B covers Ilumya if your doctor determines it is necessary to treat your condition.
 Typically if other forms of treatment for your psoriasis aren't working or your psoriasis has worsened in severity, your doctor might recommend it.
 Medicare will help pay for the drug, but you may be responsible for some out-of-pocket costs.
-If you have Medicare Supplement Plan G, your out-of-pocket costs are limited to the Part B deductible.
-Be sure to check with your insurance provider or contact your local Medicare office to learn more about coverage and any associated costs
+If you have Medicare Supplement Plan G

 The most common side effects of Ilumya include upper respiratory tract infection, injection site reactions, nausea, and headache.
 Serious side effects may include allergic reactions and infections.
 Be sure to talk to your doctor about all the potential side effects before starting treatment with Ilumya.